Comprehensive Support For CATEX And NEPA Actions

 - Facilitating the public review phase

-- Representing clients in NEPA litigation and appeals
+- Representing clients in NEPA administrative litigation and appeals

 Each project requiring NEPA review must fit into the expansive mosaic of federal environmental goals.
 Multiple agencies may cooperate to assess a given project, including the Council on Environmental Quality (CEQ) and the Environmental Protection Agency (EPA), which reflects how intricate this process can be.

-Fortify your position with my depth of knowledge in these cases.
-I work toward either a Finding of No Significant Impact (FONSI) or NEPA approval for my clients’ projects so that they can resume their plans.
+Fortify your position with our depth of knowledge in these cases.
+We work toward either a Finding of No Significant Impact (FONSI) or NEPA approval for our clients’ projects so that they can resume their plans.

-Collaborate with a lawyer who offers the same level of experience as top law firms – plus the personal dedication of a solo practitioner.
-Call 503-837-3471 or send me a message to schedule a consultation at The Law Office of Frank Hammond LLC today.
+Collaborate with a lawyer who offers personal dedication and the same level of experience as top law firms.
+Call 503-837-3471 or send us a message to schedule a consultation at The Law Office of Frank Hammond LLC today.